 Federated Investment Counseling acts as investment adviser to Federated Investors Trust Company in its capacity as trustee for one or more collective investment trust(s)/fund(s) (a type of Pooled Investment Vehicle).
 Federated Investors Trust Company is affiliated through common ownership with Federated Investment Counseling.
-Federated Securities Corp. and Federated International Securities Corp., affiliates of Federated Investment Counseling, and their employee-representatives, may sell units of these collective investment trust(s)/fund(s).
+Federated Securities Corp., an affiliate of Federated Investment Counseling, and its employee-representatives, may sell units of these collective investment trust(s)/fund(s).
 (Please refer to "Performance-Based Fees and Side by Side Management" in Item 6 of this brochure for a discussion of conflicts of interest that arise as a result of this relationship.)
 Federated Investment Counseling also acts as a sub-adviser to an unaffiliated trust company with respect to other collective investment trusts.